BethanyG/python-lab/labs/lab1.md

 In this lab, we're going to focus on making computer graphics.

+# Getting Started

+Make sure you have Python installed on your computer.
+From the Windows Start Menu, run `IDLE (Python GUI)`.

+If IDLE isn't installed, visit http://python.org/download/ in your web browser, and install Python 3.2.3.

 # The Language

 Learning Python is a lot like learning English, Spanish, or any spoken language.